 I read about the wonderful people who will do anything to have children, who literally go to the other side of the world, who inject their bodies with hormones, who diet, who scrimp and save, all to make their dreams of parenthood come true.

-I read about parents who will do anything to keep and/or to ease the pain of the children they have; people who had their worlds shattered by medical complications- cancer, metabolic disease, chromosomal disorders, birth defects
+I read about parents who will do anything to keep and/or to ease the pain of the children they have; people who had their worlds shattered by medical complications- cancer, metabolic disease, chromosomal disorders, birth defects.

 I read about the people who view their kids as wonderful people, to be loved and celebrated.